Corypha taliera

-Taxonomy
+Description

-A solitary, massive, moderately slow growing, monoecious palm with a hapaxanthic or monocarpic mode of growth where the plant dies after setting seed.
-It has a rough, grey-brown trunk, 27.5 m tall, 91.5 cm in diameter with no obvious leaf scars, and massive partially segmented, palmate (fan) leaves, 6 m long, 6 m wide, dark green above and beneath, on the end of 3 metre (9 feet) long petiole, armed with black teeth.
+Corypha taliera is a solitary, massive, moderately slow growing, monoecious palm with a hapaxanthic or monocarpic mode of growth, where the plant dies after setting seed.
+It has a rough, grey-brown trunk, 27.5 m tall, 91.5 cm in diameter with no obvious leaf scars, and massive partially segmented, palmate (fan) leaves, 6 m long, 6 m wide, dark green above and beneath, on the end of a 3 m-long petiole, armed with black teeth.
 These are one of the largest palmate leaves of any plant.
-The leaves are circular costapalmate and carried on 3 m long stout petioles armed with black teeth.
-These, together with C. umbraculifera's hold the record of the largest palmate leaves of any plant.
-The main identification characteristic of C. taliera is that the tree has no persistent leaf-bases when young, unlike other Corypha species which hold huge rhino horn shaped leaf-bases for many years before shedding them to reveal a rough grey trunk.
+These, together with those of Corypha umbraculifera, hold the record of the largest palmate leaves of any plant.
+The main identification characteristic of Corypha taliera is that the tree has no persistent leaf-bases when young, unlike other Corypha species which hold huge rhino horn shaped leaf-bases for many years before shedding them to reveal a rough grey trunk.